Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-Copper bisglycinate: each copper atom is chelated to two glycine molecules, the smallest amino acid naturally present in the body.
-This chelated bond protects copper from interaction with dietary fibres and phytates, which block the absorption of conventional inorganic forms (sulphate, oxide).
-Copper contributes to the normal function of the immune system and to the maintenance of normal connective tissues.
+Copper bisglycinate: each copper atom is chelated to two glycine molecules, the smallest amino acid naturally present in the body, and itself part of the formula as a bioactive in its own right.
+Chelation binds the mineral to an amino acid rather than to a mineral salt such as sulphate or oxide.
+Copper contributes to the normal function of the immune system and to maintenance of normal connective tissues.
 Pure raw material.
-Quality: vegan, non-GMO, no excipient, Halal and Kosher certified.
+No excipient.

 Formula dosage